rikandel/product-detection-with-sam2/README.md

 The script:
 1. Processes each product category separately.
-2. Generate evaluation metrics (AP, AP50, AP75, AR) for each category.
+2. Generates evaluation metrics (AP, AP50, AP75, AR) for each category.
-3. Save detailed results to `{category}_results.txt` files.
+3. Saves detailed results to `{category}_results.txt` files.
-4. Print a summary of final results
+4. Prints a summary of final results

 ## Example Results